 You're probably amazed at how fast your child is learning and mastering skills.
-And you're seeing his personality in all the new feats he's performing.
-Is he daring or careful?
-It's getting more obvious as his personality shines through.
+And you're seeing their personality in all the new feats they're performing.
+Is your child daring or careful?
+It's getting more obvious as their personality shines through.

 Average 19-month-old baby weight is 23.9 pounds for a girl and 24.6 pounds for a boy, according to the World Health Organization.
 How tall should a 19-month-old be?
 Average height is 32.2 inches for a girl and 32.8 inches for a boy.

-• Speech.
+- Speech.
 Your little chatterbox might be able to say 10 to 20 words.
-If he isn't, it may not be cause for concern, but it's worth bringing up to the pediatrician.
+If they can't, it may not be cause for concern, but it's worth bringing up to the pediatrician.
 One common cause for a speech delay is trouble hearing.

-• Teething.
-Watch out for teething discomfort, as the upper cuspids and lower second molars tend to break through around this time.
+- Teething.
+Watch out for teething discomfort, as the upper cuspids (canine teeth) and lower second molars tend to break through around this time.

 Your 19-month-old may be exhibiting some challenging and encouraging behaviors.
 Tap below for advice on dealing with:

 - Tantrums.
 Feel like you're already in the terrible twos even though your child isn't 2 yet?
 Totally normal.
 Nineteen-month-olds are still learning to communicate and regulate their emotions.
 These skills will take some time to develop.
 Give your child TLC when they're upset, and try to help them get their point across when they're frustrated.

 - Separation anxiety.
 At this age, your kid might become more aware of being away from you and may make a scene—especially if they're hungry, tired or sick.
 Though it's tempting to linger at daycare drop-off, it's best to make goodbyes quick and stick with a routine.
 Reassure your child you'll be back and be specific about when.